 KataGo engine is tricky to setup, takes a lot of reading, trial and error, but it's doable, especially if You are pressing forward to win.

 Before You plug in the KataGo into any GUI (Graphic User Interface) You have to run the following command in the command line terminal to generate GPU settings automatically:

-Key setting to modify inside default_config.cfg is the maxTime instead of maxVisits, comment maxVisits out, and set the maxTime to 300, that is 5 minutes to find the best move.
+Key setting to modify inside default_config.cfg is the maxTime instead of maxVisits, comment maxVisits out, and set the maxTime = 210, that is 3 minutes 30 seconds to find the best move.

 numSearchThreads is another key setting, which depends on Your GPU.
 Read the messages attentively when performing benchmark command to use the value mentioned in the last portion of the benchmark test.

 nnCacheSizePowerOfTwo = 27 for approximately 1.5 Gb of RAM, increase nnCacheSizePowerOfTwo to 28, 29 in steps and monitor the RAM usage via Task Manager or any other RAM monitoring app.
 You cannot use 20 and 40 blocks models unless Your RAM settings are maxed out.

 Close GoGui when not computing any move to free up GPU and RAM from KataGo, and let the equipment rest.